SpongePowered/SpongeDocs/source/about/glossary.rst

   The name of the entire project.
 SpongeAPI
   The Minecraft Plugin API developed by the Sponge project.
-SpongeCommon
+SpongeAuth
+  The authentication panel and SSO solution for all of the Sponge websites. https://auth.spongepowered.org/ SpongeCommon
   A repository of code common to the official SpongeAPI implementations, used in building them.
 SpongeVanilla and SpongeForge use this repository.